musasazib/fit-lab/README.md

 This project was [Live website link](https://fit-lab-dhaka.web.app).

+From your first-time gym goer, to your most conditioned athlete, FIT Lab is adaptable and welcomes all fitness levels.
+It contains a wide variety of strength and cardio equipment ranging from free weights, sandbags, kettle bells, medicine balls, Concept 2 rowers, TRX suspension trainers, BOSU balls, resistance bands and much more.
+Every workout will provide options and challenges to mold to your fitness level.

 ## Available Scripts
 - We offer over 56 classes each week including
 - F.I.T.
 CLASSES